-Our oilfield solutions segment sales increased \$1.1 million in the first quarter of 2024, compared to the first quarter of 2023, due to a \$0.6 million increase in water sales, a \$0.3 million increase in brine water sales, and a \$0.2 million increase in other oilfield solution products and services.
-Our water sales increased compared to the prior year period due to increased sales of water on our South ranch.
+Our oilfield solutions segment sales increased \$1.5 million in the six months ended June 30, 2024, compared to the same period in 2023, due to a \$0.6 million increase in water sales, a \$0.3 million \$0.5 million increase in brine water sales, and a \$0.2 million \$0.5 million increase in other oilfield solution products and services.
+Our oilfield solutions segment water sales increased compared to the prior year period due to increased as fewer sales of water were classified as byproduct sales in our South ranch, potash and Trio® segments.
 Our brine water sales and sales of other oilfield solutions segments products and services increased due to continued strong demand from oil and gas operators in the Permian Basin near Intrepid South.

-Our cost of goods sold decreased \$0.5 million, or 12%, in the first quarter of 2024, compared to the first quarter of 2023, due to using less contract labor.
-In the first quarter of 2023, we used contract labor to complete various projects at Intrepid South.
+Our cost of goods sold decreased \$0.5 million \$0.9 million, or 12% 11%, in the first quarter of 2024, six months ended June 30, 2024, compared to the first quarter of same period in 2023, due to using less contract labor.
+In the first quarter of 2023, six months ended June 30, 2023, we used contract labor to complete various projects at Intrepid South.

-Gross margin for the first quarter of 2024 increased \$1.5 million compared to the first quarter of 2023, due to the factors discussed above.
+Gross margin for the first quarter of 2024 three months ended June 30, 2024, increased \$1.5 million \$2.4 million compared to the first quarter of same period in 2023, due to the factors discussed above.